 Employees don’t listen to bosses or wait for confirmation concerning collaboration tools.
 If it makes their lives easier, they’ll download an app and use it to communicate with coworkers.
-And, the process is hassle-free because the majority of them are free.
+The process is hassle-free because the majority of them are free.

 Although this is beneficial in some regards, it means you need to ensure everyone uses the same technology.
 Otherwise, it will negate the point of investing in it in the first place.
 With that in mind, choose a piece of software that gives everything employees need and want.

 To stop things from quickly getting messy and spiraling out of control, you should opt for a platform that has a wide range of features.
-From messaging to video conferencing and calendar sharing, try and put all of the tools in one place.
-Then, accessibility and navigation couldn’t be more straightforward.
+From messaging to video conferencing and calendar sharing, put all of the tools in one place.
+Then accessibility and navigation are more straightforward.
 A unified communications tool is usually a fantastic choice for this reason.

 3. Personal Ease